PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-14 18:45:58
+Last updated: 2024-04-14 18:46:34
-Random Quote: It doesn't matter how much you push the envelope, it'll still be stationery. - Will Livingston
+Random Quote: There are no men like me.
+There's only me.  -  Jaime Lannister